 - Even if the speed drop was noticeable I'd still rather have a speed issue than no signal at all.
 The whole point of a wireless network is to make life easier not force me to have to move rooms just to get a connection to the internet.

+ResetsThis can really depend on the router you’re using.
+Sometimes if, for whatever reason, the signal stops or your power cuts out you have to go through the setup again.
+On one hand the setups are usually pretty easy, especially if you’re using WPS which makes it push button, but this is still not ideal.
 Some wireless repeaters store the last used configuration even through a power cut which means you won’t have to reset the information again.
 I’ve been on each sides of this myself with repeaters but I do have to say I’ve never really had that much of a problem with it.
 This tends to be very situational to the frequency of power cuts in your area as well as the wireless repeater you actually use.

-The majority of the time all you have to do is connect your WiFi repeater and that's it.
+Poor Signal Problems?The majority of the time all you have to do is connect your WiFi repeater and that's it.
 If you are experiencing a poor with a WiFi booster then one of three things is wrong.

 - Setup issue.
 This is the most common.
 Even with the booster you might still have to look at positioning or change the original network channel to make sure you're getting the most from your new device.